huzefazaheer/tictactoe/README.md

 # tictactoe
-A game of tiktactoe created for The Odin Project
+A game of tictactoe created for The Odin Project